rhsin/NFL-Stats/README.md

 ## Site
-Users can use the search form to query players by name, position, season, & stats.
-They can also save/delete players in their roster.
+Users can use the search form to query players by name, position, season, division, & stats.
+They can also save/delete players in their roster for fantasy updates.
+Queried players can be viewed through the player bar chart & data table.

 ![](/NflStats/Roster.png?raw=true)

 The stats button group has options to calculate specific values: Total Touchdowns, TD/Turnover ratio, & Scrimmage Yards.

 ![](/NflStats/Stats.png?raw=true)

 ## Mobile support